Distillers, GCMS & Importing

 We have such respect and admiration for our farmers and distillers!
 We are so honored and proud to be able to work with people that are so connected to the plants, trees and the earth.
 We, too, have great respect for and honor the plant, as well as the farmer, the growing season, the distillation process, and the essential oil.

 We import our essential oils from many international farmers and international distillers worldwide.
 We have, over the years, formed close relationships with these dedicated men and women.
-It is our belief that essential oils carry the vibration of not only the plant from which they are distilled or extracted, but also of the farmer, distiller, and essential oil company that carry the oil.
+It is our belief that essential oils carry the vibration of not only the plant from which they are distilled or extracted, but also of the farmer, distiller, and essential oil company that carries the oil.
 It is also our belief that this is the reason that two oils, such as Lavender fine, also known as Lavandula angustofolia, from the same geographic region can smell and feel so very different even though they are the same exact genus and species.

 The farmers plant their fields, care and tend to them while the plants grow, harvest the plants at the perfect time, and then carefully and lovingly distill the oils.
 We are then lucky enough to be the recipients of these aromatic treasures and make them available to you.
 It is extremely important to us that our vibration matches that of our distillers.
-We feel committed to support farmers and distillers that are dedicated to farming without the use of harsh chemicals and pesticides.
+We feel committed to supporting farmers and distillers that are dedicated to farming without the use of harsh chemicals and pesticides.

 Our oils fall into three categories; certified organic, wild harvested and unsprayed.
 The certified organic oils have been certified by a governmental agency such as EcoCert.
-The wild harvested oils have been gathered and harvested in the wild, and the unsprayed oils can really be considered to be organic…it is just that the cost of organic certification can be quite expensive especially for those famers that live in rural areas cannot afford this certification.
+The wild harvested oils have been gathered and harvested in the wild, and the unsprayed oils can really be considered to be organic…it is just that the cost of organic certification can be quite expensive especially for those farmers that live in rural areas cannot afford this certification.

 GC/MS…What and Why?